laminlabs/lamindb/README.md

 # LaminDB - Open-source data management for biology

-LaminDB makes it easy to query, trace, and manage datasets across diverse storage formats and locations.
+LaminDB makes it easy to query, trace & validate datasets across diverse storage formats and locations.
+It gives you context through annotations, memory through lineage, and governance through branching and versioning.
-It provides context & memory based on a lineage-native lakehouse that supports bio-formats, registries & ontologies.
+It uses a scalable lakehouse architecture that supports bio-formats, registries & ontologies.

 <details>
 <summary>LLM?</summary>